50 Epic Seoul Attractions to Add to Your Bucket List

 Namsangol Hanok Village is a traditional Korean village featuring restored Joseon-era hanok houses, a pavilion, and a time capsule.

-There’s also nice views of Namsan Tower from here.
+You’ll also see nice views of Namsan Tower from here.
 Admission is free.

 16. Starfield Library